Trump administration plans to end limits on child detention

-WASHINGTON (AP) — The Department of Homeland Security is moving to end a long-standing federal court agreement that limits how long immigrant children can be kept in detention.
+WASHINGTON — The Department of Homeland Security is moving to end a long-standing federal court agreement that limits how long immigrant children can be kept in detention.

 That’s according to two DHS officials who spoke to the AP on condition of anonymity to discuss regulations not made public.
 They could come as early as this week.